highlights of operations

 in the community

-Chevron’s social investment strategy is aimed at strengthening local communities through programs that deliver measurable and sustainable results and that are focused on two core areas: economic development and education.
-Since 2010, Chevron Brazil has invested $6.6 million in social programs that have benefited 34,000 people in the states of Rio de Janeiro and Espírito Santo in southeastern Brazil.
+Chevron’s social investment strategy is aimed at strengthening local communities through programs that deliver measurable and sustainable results and that are focused on three core areas: economic development, health and education.
+Since 2012, Chevron Brazil has invested $7 million in social programs that have benefited 29,000 people in Brazil.

 record of achievement

-Chevron’s presence in Brazil dates back to 1915, when the company sold products under the Texaco brand.
-Today, Chevron’s business in the country includes deepwater exploration for and production of oil and natural gas, through Chevron Brasil Upstream Frade, and the manufacture and distribution of lubricants and additives, through Chevron Brasil Lubrificantes and Chevron Oronite, respectively.
+Chevron’s presence in Brazil dates to 1915, when the company sold products under the Texaco brand.
+Today, Chevron’s business in the country includes offshore exploration and production of oil and natural gas, through Chevron Brasil, the manufacture and distribution of additives, through Chevron Oronite, and the marketing of Texaco lubricants.

 Chevron began investing in oil and natural gas exploration and production in 1997 after the Brazilian government decided to open the sector to private companies.
-Chevron now has two deepwater projects in Brazil.
+Currently, Chevron participates in eight blocks in Brazil, three as operator.

 CAUTIONARY STATEMENT RELEVANT TO FORWARD-LOOKING INFORMATION FOR THE PURPOSE OF "SAFE HARBOR" PROVISIONS OF THE PRIVATE SECURITIES LITIGATION REFORM ACT OF 1995